 Having a hard time deciding where to go?
 Book a food tour with Off The Eaten Track Food Tours, and experience a bit of everything!
 Tour through iconic neighborhoods and taste authentically local food along the way.
-Admission can be purchased through Black Ball Ferry Line here.
+Off the Eaten Track admission can be purchased through Black Ball Ferry Line.

 2) See Victoria on Gray Line's Hop-on, Hop-off City Tour

 Experience Victoria like no other aboard one of our authentic British Double Decker buses!
 The Hop-On Hop-Off City Tour is designed to allow you the flexibility to explore the many points of interest Victoria has to offer.
 Your ticket allows you access to unlimited Hop-On Hop-Off privileges for either 1 or 2 days depending on which pass you choose to purchase.
-Admission can be purchased through Black Ball Ferry Line here.
+Hop-on, Hop-off admission can be purchased through Black Ball Ferry Line.

 3) Embark on a Whale Watching Adventure

 Explore the Haro Strait and the Strait of Juan de Fuca in search of the majestic wildlife that floods the local waters in Victoria in the summer months.
 Take advantage of the opportunity to view several different species of whales in the wild as well as an assortment of seabirds and other species of marine wildlife from downtown Victoria.
-Admission can be purchased through Black Ball Ferry Line here.
+Prince of Whales Whale Watching admission can be purchased through Black Ball Ferry Line.

 4) Explore the streets and shops of downtown Victoria

 Take a stroll down one of Victoria's main streets — Government Street.
 Here you'll find a variety of restaurants (Bard & Banker, Irish Times, and Garrick's Head, to name a few), and iconic shops, such as Rogers' Chocolates, Murchie's Tea & Coffee, and many other souvenir shops.
-Be sure to check out Low Jo too (Lower Johnson Street, off of Government Street); home to many local boutique shops including Rook and Rose (flower and lifestyle), Little Gold (jewelry), and Baggins Shoes (the world's widest selection of Converse and other shoes).
+Be sure to check out Low Jo too (Lower Johnson Street, off of Government Street); home to many local boutique shops including Rook and Rose (flower and lifestyle), Little Gold (jewelry), and ANIAN (durable, earth-friendly clothing).
 Market Square, located off of Johnson Street, also has tons of small shops and restaurants to explore.